 - What are parents’ initial anxieties about sending their children to preschool?

-- A semiotic analysis of the representation of play in early childhood learning center promotional literature.
+- A semiotic analysis of the representation of the stages of play in early childhood learning center promotional literature.

 - How is the early childhood education and care (ECEC) profession represented in mainstream news?